-Solicited and unsolicited feedback from customers can be used by businesses as a tool for fostering improvements and transforming the customer experience.
+Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 To understand the crucial role that both types of customer feedback play in pushing businesses forward, consider these stats: